 2019 End of the Year Picnic

-The ANE End of the Year picnic was held on May 4, 2017 at Anne Wien Elementary.
-ANE families and staff all came together to celebrate the end of the school year!
-The night consisted of eating hamburgers, hotdogs and desserts, having fun on the playground, door prizes, Athabascan drumming and singing, and finally electing new and returning members to the Parent Advisory Committee.
+The ANE End of the Year Picnic is set for May 3, 2019 at Anne Wien Elementary.
+ANE families and staff will gather together to celebrate the end of the school year!
+Come and join us.
+We will be grilling hamburgers, hotdogs.
+Bring a dish to share if you are able.
+The younger ones will be having fun on the playground.
+There'll be all kinds of door prizes.
+There will be Athabascan drumming and singing.
+New PAC memeber will be elected.
+It will be time to vote for new and returning members to the Parent Advisory Committee.

 New Parent Advisory Committee Members